omega8cc/boa/docs/INSTALL.md

 3. Install Barracuda and Octopus.

-   You must specify the kind of install with `{in-lite|in-dev}`, mode with `{local|public}`, and your email address, as shown below.
+   You must specify the kind of install with `{in-lts|in-dev}`, mode with `{local|public}`, and your email address, as shown below.
 For local installs, you don't need to specify hostname and Octopus username, as it is fully automated.

    You can also specify the PHP version to install, as shown in examples below.

    - Barracuda and Octopus
      ```sh
-     boa in-lite local my@email
+     boa in-lts local my@email
      ```

    - Barracuda and Octopus with 10 PHP versions
      ```sh
-     boa in-lite local my@email php-max
+     boa in-lts local my@email php-max
      ```

    - Barracuda and Octopus with 4 PHP versions
      ```sh
-     boa in-lite local my@email php-min
+     boa in-lts local my@email php-min
      ```

    - Barracuda and Octopus with single PHP version
      ```sh
-     boa in-lite local my@email php-8.1
+     boa in-lts local my@email php-8.1
      ```